-Case LVI.-A gentleman, aged 24, had been affected for about eight months with cough and expectoration.
-In August, 1824, he was seized with copious hæmoptysis, and had frequent attacks of it during August and September.
+Case LXI.-A gentleman, aged 24, had been affected for about eight months with cough and expectoration.
+In August, 1824, he was seized with copious hamoptysis, and had frequent attacks of it during August and September.
 In October this ceased, but the cough continued severe, with copious purulent expectoration and great loss of flesh and strength.
 In the end of November, he began to complain of headach, which continued from this time to affect him considerably, accompanied by occasional vomiting; the cough and expectoration continuing.
 From this time he became much less able for exertion than formerly, but no remarkable change was observed in the symptoms till the first week of January, when one evening he suddenly lost his speech.
-He recovered it again next day, and complained of headach, and was listless and languid.
+He recovered it again next day, but complained of headach, and was listless and languid.
 On the third day he lost his speech again, and recovered it on the 4th.
-He lost it again on the 5th, and on the 6th recovered it. this time his speech continued tolerably distinct, but he gradually sunk into a kind of fatuous state, with occasional paroxysms of high delirium, and repeated convulsive affections of the face and upper extremities.
-The pulse continued nearly natural; the expression of the countenance was remarkably vacant, and he still frequently complained of his head.
+He lost it again on the 5th, and on the 6th recovered it.
+From this time his speech continued tolerably distinct, but he gradually sunk into a kind of fatuous state, with occasional paroxysms of high delirium, and repeated convulsive affections of the face and upper extremities. pulse continued nearly natural; the expression of the countenance was remarkably vacant, and he still frequently complained of his head.
 He thus gradually sunk into coma, and died in about three weeks from the time when he first lost his speech.
 From the commencement of this attack his cough ceased entirely, until a few days before his death, when it returned in a very slight degree.
-I saw him in the latter part of the illness along with Mr. Wm.
-Law.